wf8/ChromoSSE/README.md

 Please modify these scripts to use your own data, and feel free to contact me with any questions.

+### Requirements:

+Please make sure you are using RevBayes v1.0.7 or greater.
+Some Rev language functions have changed and earlier versions will not work.

 ### Tutorial:

 I've written a tutorial on how to use RevBayes for a wide range of chromosome evolution analyses using ChromEvol, BiChroM, ChromoSSE and other related models: